Lameguy64/PSn00bSDK/doc/cmake_reference.md

 by default (see `PSN00BSDK_EXECUTABLE_LINK_LIBRARIES`).

 Additionally, two "hidden" libraries named `gcc` and `psn00bsdk` are linked by default to all targets.
-The former is the GCC toolchain's `libgcc` (see `PSN00BSDK_LIBGCC`) while the latter is a virtual target used to set compiler flags and paths.
+The former is the GCC toolchain's `libgcc`, while the latter is a virtual target used to set compiler flags and paths.

 ## Commands